Turntable or Record Player Playing Too Fast or Too Slow – Solutions

 5) Now, you can put either a strobe disk on the platter or put your mobile phone with the RPM speed measurement app opened.

-6) While the turntable is spinning, take the screwdriver and put it inside the hole under the turntable which represents 33(1/3) speed.
-While putting the screwdriver, you will feel that there is some form so you need to push the screwdriver through the form to reach the motor’s speed calibration or adjustment screw.
+6) While the turntable is spinning, take the screwdriver and put it inside the hole under the turntable which represents 33⅓ speed.
+While putting the screwdriver, you will feel that there is some sort of cushioning so you need to push the screwdriver through that cushion to reach the motor’s speed calibration or adjustment screw.

 turntable speed calibration with screwdriver